DenitsaAssova/denitsaassova.github.io/_pages/projects.md

 My primary responsibilities involved generating the environment and creating the tutorial.

 #### Source:
-Build version of the game can be found under the following [link](https://shayyn20.itch.io/gravity-overrider).
+Build version of the game can be found at the following [link](https://shayyn20.itch.io/gravity-overrider).
 Since the project wasn't entirely developed by me, please reach out to me for further details.